varadarajan1/tiny-redis-go/README.md

 # TINY REDIS GO

-This is a tiny implementation of redis I am building to learn more about redis and golang.
-This is still a work in progress.
+This is a tiny implementation of redis I am building to learn about redis and also explore golang.

 This project was bootrapped from Codecrafters' ["Build Your Own Redis" Challenge](https://codecrafters.io/challenges/redis).